pirosikick/eslintrc-editor/docs/rules/accessor-pairs.md

 ## Rule Details

-This rule enforces a style where it requires to have a getter for every object which has a setter defined.
-By activating the below option it enforces vice-versa behaviour also.
+This rule enforces a style where it requires to have a getter for every property which has a setter defined.

+By activating the option `getWithoutSet` it enforces the presence of a setter for every property which has a getter defined.

 ### Options